longzheng/open-dynamic-export/docs/configuration/inverter-control.md

 ### Battery Power Flow Control vs Legacy Charge Buffer

-The system provides two battery control mechanisms:
+The project provides two battery control mechanisms:

 - **Battery Power Flow Control** (Recommended): Intelligent control with SoC awareness, configurable priority modes, and multi-inverter support
 - **Legacy Charge Buffer**: Simple override ensuring minimum charging headroom

 > [!IMPORTANT]
 > These mechanisms are **mutually exclusive**.
-The system will reject configurations that attempt to use both `battery.chargeBufferWatts` and `inverterControl.batteryPowerFlowControl` simultaneously.
+Configurations that attempt to use both `battery.chargeBufferWatts` and `inverterControl.batteryPowerFlowControl` simultaneously will be rejected.

 See the [Battery Configuration Guide](./battery.md) for migration steps and detailed feature comparisons.